tgherzog/apidocs/API_SDMX_User_Guide_V1.md

 ### Sample Request:

-To request one country, one series  and a year
+To request one country, one series  and one year:

     <http://api.worldbank.org/v2/sdmx/rest/data/WDI/A.SP_POP_TOTL.AFG/?startperiod=2011&endPeriod=2011>

-To request all countries, one series and a year
+To request all countries, one series and one year:

     <http://api.worldbank.org/v2/sdmx/rest/data/WDI/A.SP_POP_TOTL./?startperiod=2011&endPeriod=2011>

-To request all series, one country and a year
+To request all series, one country and one year:

     <http://api.worldbank.org/v2/sdmx/rest/data/WDI/A..AFG/?startperiod=2011&endPeriod=2011>

-To request one country, one series and a range of year
+To request one country, one series and a range of years:

     <http://api.worldbank.org/v2/sdmx/rest/data/WDI/A.SP_POP_TOTL.AFG/?startperiod=2010&endPeriod=2015>

-<b>Sample Response Format: </b>
+### Sample Response Format:

 SDMX-ML 2.1 generic schema